Warning! Long post ahead!

-In April of 2008 my sister-in-law helped me with a belly cast I wanted made!
+In April of 2008, my sister-in-law helped me with a belly cast I had wanted made!
 She’s great at all things DIY, and she really did a great job helping me with it.
 Once it was finished, I took it home and prepped it for painting, and then she and I painted it one day together.
 Well, honestly she did most of the painting.
 I’m not quite that talented!

-Finally May was here.
+Finally, May was here.
 My due date was the 10th.
 I was hoping that I would have my baby in my arms on Mother’s Day.
 Everyone was eager to meet him.
 Dean and I went on our last date together before becoming parents, and I decided to go on maternity leave a week early so I could rest and finish doing any preparations I needed.
 Life was good, and we were ready for our big change!

 But… something happened.
 The 10th came and went.
 No baby.

 Now I wasn’t stressed about this because I’d read up a lot on pregnancy, and I knew that due dates were just estimates so it was really no big deal… to me.
 The state of Tennessee on the other hand… they like to be cautious.
 You see, as a Certified Professional Midwife, Angie is licensed through the state of Tennessee to perform home births, but she’s not allowed to perform one if you’re past 42 weeks.
-By state law, that was the cut off.
+By state law, that was the cut-off.
 So now… I was feeling pressured.

-Another thing that was stressing me a bit was the fact that Judah was head down, like he was supposed to be, but he was in a posterior position instead of anterior one.
+Another thing that was stressing me a bit was the fact that Judah was head down like he was supposed to be, but he was in a posterior position instead of anterior one.
 This meant that there was a chance that labor would be slower and more painful because the back of his head would be pushing on my tailbone during L&D instead of his face… which has a bit more give than a hard skull does!
-Although it was late in my pregnancy, he’d been flipping from side to side for a while now, so I continued to walk a lot and do rocking exercises that are suppose to help get baby in their perfect position, hoping that this would get him flipped around like he was supposed to be.
+Although it was late in my pregnancy, he’d been flipping from side to side for a while now, so I continued to walk a lot and do rocking exercises that were suppose to help get baby in their perfect position, hoping that this would get him flipped around like he was supposed to be.

-My 41 week mark came, and my doctors knew I was still planning the home birth.
+My 41-week mark came, and my doctors knew I was still planning the homebirth.
 They didn’t try to talk me into being induced or anything, but they did suggest that I get a more detailed ultrasound to make sure the baby was looking good, he wasn’t getting too big, and to be sure there was enough amniotic fluid left.
-All checked out well, and they said that they’d see me at my 42 week doctor appointment if they didn’t hear that I’d had the baby during the week before then.
+All checked out well, and they said that they’d see me at my 42-week doctor appointment if they didn’t hear that I’d had the baby during the week before then.

 Now I was really stressed.
 I was feeling so ready to be done being pregnant (Come on moms… you know what it’s like at the end.
 Just imagine being 2 weeks past due!), and there was a good chance I wouldn’t be able to have my home birth after all.

 Angie, my midwife, suggested that she come over and we do some acupressure and some herbal therapy to see if we could coax some contractions to start.
-Everyone kept asking me if I had been having any braxton hicks contractions (false contractions), and I didn’t know.
+Everyone kept asking me if I had been having any Braxton-Hicks contractions (false contractions), and I didn’t know.
 I just couldn’t tell.
 As far a I knew… NOTHING was indicating labor anytime soon.
 So, we did a lot of the things that we were supposed to do to encourage labor to get going like spicy foods, lots of walking, sex, herbs, acupressure, stripping membranes, etc. to no avail.
 Judah was not ready to meet us yet.